Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 You can now send a request to your *Actindo Core1 Platform* instance to check that the access token is valid.
 For exemplary purposes, we are using a simple "ping-pong" authentication test.

-[comment]: <> (Andreas: ping-pong method/test? Übliche standard Test-Prozedur?
+[comment]: <> (Fachreviewer: ping-pong method/test? Übliche standard Test-Prozedur?
 Hat das einen konkreten Namen?)

 #### Prerequisites